Awakening - a Last Hero Story

-With that, he made up his mind.
-Until he learned otherwise, he would carry the word as his name.
+With that, he made up his mind; until he learned otherwise, he would carry the word as his name.

-Slae, spinning about, screamed, "I'm here!
-I'm here!"
+Slae, spinning about, screamed, "I am here!"

 No one was to be found, but before Slae could take another step a voice whispered in his ear, "Come to me."
 The voice was that of a female, and the warmth of her breath was felt on his ear.

 Large waves rolled from afar yet the shore was calm.
 Slae, stepping toward the waters, caught a glimpse of his reflection.
 He was very tall with grayish tanned skin.
 His eyes were large and nearly solid black; the only thing darker was his hair that streamed down his bare back.
 He was naked, however unbothered, for he had no recollection of ever being clothed before.
 It almost felt natural to him.
-His muscles were wound tight about his frame and his body was completely hairless.
+His muscles were wound tight about his frame and his body completely hairless.

 Slae moved in toward his image, his mouth gaping.
 Something seemed out of place, but he could not quite put his finger on it.
 This was what he looked like, yet he had no memory of it.

 "Who am I?
-Please you know who I am… " He sounded desperate, “Tell me . . . wh-who I am."
+Please you know who I am… " He sounded desperate, “Tell me… Wh-who I am."
 Slae stammered, at first, then shouted at his reflection, "Tell me who I am!"

 He brought his fist against the water and wrenched back his aching hand in surprise.
 Despite the loose retention of the surface it felt solid when he struck it.
 So solid in fact that not even a ripple was formed.

 Peering into the water again he gaped in awe, how can it be solid?
 Then a thought of realization hit him - his teeth were missing.
 Just a solid black void filled his mouth for a moment and then a light formed therein.
-The light was great among the darkness, growing in size.
+The light was great among the darkness, and growing in size.

-In a flash Slae was face first in the waters, seeing no ocean floor; just visions of unimaginable death and destruction.
-Flopping to his back, drenched, he crawled backwards to the grass.
+Breaking free, he flopped to his back, drenched, he crawled backwards to the grass.
 The blades of grass were sharp against his hands and prodded his back.
 Turning about he peered at silver spikes taking place of the once lush green plants.
-Sharp pain drove up his spine in frenzy while images danced in his head.
+A needle-like pain drove up his spine in frenzy while images danced in his head.
 Like before, all the colors melted into one as he succumbed to darkness and then nothing.